Elly Pittaway BVSc MRCVS – Veterinary Surgeon and Company Director

 Justine Middleton RVN – Veterinary Nurse

 In my spare-time I enjoy being creative; scrapbooking, drawing and sewing.
-I also enjoy salsa dancing, and am learning Italian.
+I also enjoy salsa dancing.

-I have a two year old husky, named Kobi, who loves playing with other dogs and taking long walks.
+I have a 6 year old husky, named Kobi, and a 10 year old husky cross, named max, who both love playing with the other dogs and taking long walks.

 I like working at Broad Lane Vets as it is a family run business.
 This allows our focus to be on the greatest levels of individual care for your pets, and a more personal service to you.